Here are just a few of the promising fishing spots waiting to be discovered in the Greater Niagara Area.

 You can also find plenty of action in the small streams that crisscross the area surrounding Niagara Falls.
 Of particular interest to trout fishing enthusiasts are the tributaries that flow into Lake Ontario.
 18-Mile Creek just south of Olcott at Burt Dam is especially popular because of regular stocking by the state.

 Twelve-Mile Creek is another Lake Ontario tributary stocked annually with steelhead, as is East Branch.
 Look for marked areas where public fishing rights (PFR) have been secured by the state, allowing public access to private land for anglers.
 This stream is split into two branches by Wilson-Tuscarora State Park, with the best access by kayak or canoe.

 We've hooked you, haven't we, with dreams of fishing the fertile waters of Niagara County?
 If you'd like to meet local experts and rub shoulders with thousands of Niagara USA fishing fans, make plans to attend next January's Greater Niagara Fishing & Outdoor Expo.

-Another excellent way to experience angling fever in Niagara County is by signing up for the LOC Trout and Salmon Derby happening three times in 2015, from May 1 to 10, as well as from June 13 to July 26 and August 21-Sept 7.
+Another excellent way to experience angling fever in Niagara County is by signing up for one of the many tournaments and derbies.
 Pack your gear and make a trek to the Niagara Falls area.
 The fishing stories you'll be able to share at next year's Expo will be worth the trip.